 The FDA has opened an investigation.
-J&J has released one declaration: "Our fifty years of research knowledge in this area indicates that there is no asbestos contained in the dust produced by Johnson & Johnson."
+J&J released a declaration: "Our fifty years of research knowledge in this area indicates that there is no asbestos contained in the dust produced by Johnson & Johnson."

-Later that year, another Mount Sinai researcher, the mineralologist Arthur Langer, told J&J in a letter that the team had found a "relatively small" amount of asbestos in Baby Powder.
+Later that year, another Mount Sinai researcher, mineralist Arthur Langer, told J&J in a letter that the team had found a "relatively small" amount of asbestos in Baby Powder.

-Langer, Selikoff and Kretchmer ended up in a J&J list of "antagonistic personalities" in a memorandum of November 29, 1972, which described Selikoff as the head of a "talc attack".
+Langer, Selikoff and Kretchmer ended up on J&J's list of "antagonistic personalities" in a memorandum of November 29, 1972, which described Selikoff as the head of a "talc attack".

-"I suppose I'm an antagonist," Langer told Reuters.
-Despite this, in a subsequent J&J dust test of 1976, he found no asbestos - a announced result from Mount Sinai.
+"I suppose I'm antagonistic," Langer told Reuters.
+However, in a subsequent 1976 J&J dust test, he found no asbestos - a announced result from Mount Sinai.

 Selikoff died in 1992.
 Kretchmer said he recently read that a jury concluded that Baby Powder was contaminated with asbestos.
 "I said to myself, why did it take so long?"

-In July 1971, J&J sent a delegation of scientists to Washington to speak with FDA officials who investigated asbestos in talcum powders.
-According to a report of the FDA meeting, J&J shared "evidence that their talc contains less than 1 asbestos."
+In July 1971, J&J sent a delegation of scientists to Washington to speak with FDA officials examining asbestos in talcum powders.
+According to a report of the FDA meeting, J&J shared "evidence that their talc contains less than 1 asbestos".